Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-But right now it's like, oh cool.
-I haven't had any projects since September.
-What is happening?
-And then I start hyper nonviolently hyper fixating on, oh, what if I don't make enough money to pay myself next month?
-What if I have to shut down the business?
-What if I have to sell that?
-It's like, wait, I need to not worry about that.
+But in the moment, it’s like, I haven’t had projects since September—what’s happening?
+Then I hyper-fixate: what if I don’t make enough to pay myself next month?
+What if I have to shut down?
+Sell things?
+I have to stop worrying and pray again—“God, I’m worried.
+Please help.”

 00:17:24:13 - 00:17:33:18